NagaCorp

 The Naga casino first opened on May 1, 1995 on a boat moored in the Mekong River in Phnom Penh.
 The casino moved to its current land-based facility in 2003.
-NagaCorp held its initial public offering on the Hong Kong Stock Exchange in 2006, making it the first gaming-related company to trade on the exchange, and the first company with operations in Cambodia to become publicly traded.
+NagaCorp held its initial public offering on the Hong Kong Stock Exchange in 2006, making it the first gambling-related company to trade on the exchange, and the first company with operations in Cambodia to become publicly traded.
 Junket operator SunCity Group have a VIP Club located on Level 23 of Naga2 hotel tower in Phnom Penh.

 The company is also developing a casino resort in Vladivostok, Russia.